 Many historical scholars feel that the fall of the mighty Roman Empire was attributed to the use of lead pipes for their water system and drinking from leaden vessels for their libations.
 Mozart died of mercury toxicity during a course of treatment for syphilis.
-In his time any medical pathologist in Vienna was familiar with the well noted severe grayish discoloration of organs in those who died from such mercury poisoning.
+In his time any medical pathologist in Vienna was familiar with the well-noted severe grayish discoloration of organs in those who died from such mercury poisoning.
 Every child who has read Alice in Wonderland will remember Alice’s encounter with the Mad Hatter.
 This was a literal reference to the known malady of behavioral and cognitive disturbances amongst the hat makers of Lewis Carol’s time who used lead powder in the finishing process of making a gentleman’s top hat.

 With the rise of the industrial revolution and with now more industrial waste dumping in our environment the incidence of toxic exposure to such heavy metals as mercury, lead, aluminum, arsenic, and cadmium has increased, as well as the imminent threat to our health.

-Mercury exposure ranks the highest health risk amongst all the heavy metals.
+Mercury exposure ranks as the highest health risk among all heavy metals.
 Major sources of mercury include air pollution from manufacturing plants using mercury, saltwater fish (especially halibut, snapper, all shellfish, and swordfish), some cosmetics, insecticides, thermometers, gauges on water meters, and electrical switching devices.
 By far, the greatest exposure is from dental silver/mercury amalgams!
 Dental amalgam is made up of approximately 46-56% elemental mercury with the remaining metal composite having varying amounts of silver, copper, tin, zinc, and trace minerals, depending on the manufacturing source.

 Dental amalgam may contain as much as 750mg of elemental mercury.
 Once the silver/ mercury amalgam is in place there is a persistent low level of release of elemental mercury vapor in the body over years.
-The amount released will vary depending on the individual composition of the amalgam in place.
-Food acids, amount of chewing, tooth brushing, bruxism and the electrolytic effect of other minerals in saliva promote the release of elemental mercury.
+The amount released will vary depending on the individual components of the amalgam in place.
+Food acids, amount of chewing, tooth brushing, bruxism, and the electrolytic effect of other minerals in saliva promote the release of elemental mercury.

 The Three Kinds of Mercury

 Mercury exists in three different forms: elemental/metallic, inorganic, and organic.
-Elemental mercury is that found in dental amalgams, thermometers, gauges, etc. The only metallic element exists in liquid state at room temperature and vaporizes easily.
-Elemental mercury accumulates in the brain, lungs, kidneys, and fatty tissues of the body (note: fatty fish, ie: tuna, and shellfish will absorb and store high levels of mercury and a significant health risk exposure if consumed more than once or twice a month).
+Elemental mercury is that found in dental amalgams, thermometers, gauges, etc. The only metallic element exists in a liquid state at room temperature and vaporizes easily.
+Elemental mercury accumulates in the brain, lungs, kidneys, and fatty tissues of the body (note: fatty fish, ie: tuna and shellfish will absorb and store high levels of mercury and a significant health risk exposure if consumed more than once or twice a month).
 Elemental mercury is poorly absorbed from the gastrointestinal tract.
-As much as 200 grams have been ingested by children without detriment.
+As many as 200 grams have been ingested by children without detriment.
 Inorganic mercury is the form of mercury salts, ie: mercurous chloride.

 Health Risks of Mercury

-Methyl mercury attacks cellular function at three levels: 1) it will alter cell membrane structure and mitochondrial function (the ‘energy power plant’ of each cell) by increasing your body’s production of free radicals and lipid peroxidases (special enzymes that breakdown the fats that make up cells).
+Methyl mercury attacks cellular function at three levels: 1) it will alter cell membrane structure and mitochondrial function (the ‘energy power plant’ of each cell) by increasing your body’s production of free radicals and lipid peroxidases (special enzymes that breakdown the fats that makeup cells).
 2) inhibits antioxidants from working, especially glutathione.
-3) breaks up normal structure of proteins being made that are important to many metabolic processes in the body.
+3) breaks up the normal structure of proteins being made that are important to many metabolic processes in the body.

 Chronic exposure to methyl mercury will inhibit the manufacture of neurotransmitters like acetylcholine so important for memory, concentration, coordination, vision, and hearing, ie: tremors in hands and feet, slurred speech, blindness, deafness, and fatigue — many of the symptoms often described for multiple sclerosis.
 The immune system is not spared either.
-Poor resistance to viruses, bacteria, fungi, and parasites as well as an increased incidence of cancer and birth defects has also been reported.
+Poor resistance to viruses, bacteria, fungi, and parasites as well as an increased incidence of cancer and birth defects have also been reported.